ClosetGeek-Git/terra/README.md

-"Terra - Proof of concept of Janus Admin Framework over ZeroMQ, not yet guaranteed to work!
+Terra - Proof of concept of Janus Admin Framework over ZeroMQ, not yet guaranteed to work!

 Terra is a high-level PHP framework for interacting with Janus Gateway's Admin API over ZeroMQ.
 Built with ReactPHP, it provides asynchronous, event-driven communication with Janus Gateway, making it easy to manage sessions, plugins, and real-time events.